jeunyah/alx-pre_course/README.md

-My first readme
+My first readme.
 It’s the only time